If the performance of the rental real estate market in Winston-Salem is anything like last year, 2021 should be great for investors.

 Understanding the historical trend of home price changes in a market helps real estate investors to more accurately forecast potential appreciation.
 Housing affordability compares median incomes to median housing prices and is one way of predicting the possible demand for rental property.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Winston-Salem MSA shows:
+Each month the Freddie Mac Home Price Index (FMHPI) report shows the most up-to-date data on the change in home prices for all markets across the U.S. The most recent FMHPI from Freddie Mac for the Winston-Salem MSA shows:

 The HAI (housing affordability index) is used by investors to identify markets that may be good for rental property.
 The Index compares median family income to median single-family resale home prices in a market to determine how affordable it is to buy a home.